 Using a local git checkout might make some of that information harder to get to (eg. PR with comments and such)

-#5 Updated by RBrownSUSE over 5 years ago an openQA reviewer wants to be able look at the Source Code window and see the version of the code that was executed in that test, in order to understand the behaviour that they are seeing in the logs, video and the screenshots
+#5 Updated by RBrownSUSE about 6 years ago an openQA reviewer wants to be able look at the Source Code window and see the version of the code that was executed in that test, in order to understand the behaviour that they are seeing in the logs, video and the screenshots